hermanhlee/hermanhlee/README.md

 ## Heyo! 👋

-I'm Herman, a boy from (and based in) Norway trying to learn Web Dev!
+Im Herman, a boy from (and based in) Norway trying to learn Web Dev!

 ### Skills